 There are a few walks that used to commence from the Visitors Centre.
 One I am particularly looking forward to returning is the Platypus Waterholes Walk.
 It’s a two hour return trip with the opportunity to spot some of the elusive platypus that live in the area.

 Flinders Chase National Park is also the starting point of the five day Kangaroo Island Wilderness Trail.
-It cannot be walked independently at the moment, but guided walks will be starting in the next few months.
+It cannot be walked independently at the moment, but guided walks are now available.
 To find out more information on the guided walk, click here.

 South Australia’s most Instagrammed Road